 -

 Glass for Life is a wonderful, locally based company that turns all of our empty wine, sake, and beer bottles into sand to help restore Florida beaches.
+As of February 2026, we have diverted over 9,500 bottles from the landfill!

 -

 Recycling cardboard is important because it conserves natural resources like trees, water and oil; saves a significant amount of energy compared to making new cardboard; and reduces landfill waste and greenhouse gas emissions.
 It also helps reduce air and water pollution and supports the economy.
+We recycle all of the cardboard we receive each week.

 -